thelaunch-space/medicare-plus-landing-page-v2/landing-page-optimization-plan.md

 **Question:** "How do I know this program will work if you're just launching?"

 **Answer:**
 "Great question.
-While Medicare+ is new, our approach isn't.
+While Vitalyf is new, our approach isn't.
 Our program is built on:
 - Decades of clinical experience: Dr. Venkatesh and our team have XX years combined experience
 - Evidence-based protocols: We follow ADA guidelines and STEP/SUSTAIN trial findings
 - Proven team: Cleveland Clinic-trained endocrinologist, 25+ year nutritionist